nndeploy/nndeploy/README_EN.md

 | **API Services**     | OPENAI, DeepSeek, Moonshot                                                       | Support LLM and AIGC services                     |

 > For more details, see the [List of Deployed Models](docs/en/quick_start/model_list.md)

+In practical use, we recommend adopting the following workflow:

+1. **Development Phase**: Design and debug through visual workflows, **develop custom nodes when necessary**
+2. **Validation Phase**: Validate algorithm effectiveness and performance in the visual interface
+3. **Deployment Phase**: Export validated workflows as JSON configuration files with one click, and load them directly in production environments through Python/C++ APIs

+Whether through the visual frontend interface or API calls, everything ultimately executes in the underlying high-performance C++ computation engine.
+This unified underlying architecture ensures that workflows have completely consistent execution behavior and performance in both development/debugging and production deployment environments, achieving the goal of "develop once, run everywhere".

 ## Performance Comparison